-- Workstations running Windows 7/8/10/11, macOS 10.12 or later, Linux Kernel 2.6.18 or later, or other modern operating systems are compatible with TCP/IP Protocols. - Workstation is installed with Ethernet NIC (Network Interface Card) - Serial Port (Terminal) - The above PC comes with COM Port (DB9/RS232) or USB-to-RS232 converter - Ethernet Port - Network cables -- Use standard network (UTP) cables with RJ45 connectors. - The above workstation is installed with Web browser.
+- Workstations running Windows 7/8/10/11, macOS 10.12 or later, Linux Kernel 2.6.18 or later, or other modern operating systems are compatible with TCP/IP Protocols. - Workstation is installed with Ethernet NIC (Network Interface Card) - Serial Port connect (Terminal) - The above PC with COM Port (DB9/RS-232) or USB-to-RS232 converter - Ethernet Port connect - Network cables Use standard network (UTP) cables with RJ45 connectors. - The above workstation is installed with Web Browser

 It is recommended to use Google Chrome, Microsoft Edge or Firefox to access the Industrial Managed Switch.
+If the Web interface of the Industrial Managed Switch is not accessible, please turn off the anti-virus software or firewall and then try it again.